 The Hilo International Airport (ITO) is one of the two major airports on the Big Island.
 It serves most of East Hawaiʻi, including the districts of Hilo and Puna, as well as portions of the districts of Hāmākua and Kaʻū.
 The other major airport on the Big Island is KOA, 8 miles above Kailua-Kona on the West coast.

 Renting a car at the Hilo airport is easy.
 Most big rental agencies, as well as some local ventures, are present just outside the arrival hall.
 The local companies often offer the best rates.
+It is also possible to take the public bus service from the airport to the bus terminal in central Hilo (hele-on website).

 You can find the official website of the Hilo International Airport here.